 When you reach the seaside, make a right turn, then head for the 4th breakwater.
-This walk should take about 15 minutes in total, but if this sounds too complicated skip the first junction (the first right turn in the map below) and walk towards the next block.
-There, turn right and walk straight all the way till the seaside, then look for the breakwater. 🙂
+This walk should take about 15 minutes in total, but if this sounds too complicated skip the first junction (the first right turn on the map below) and walk towards the next block.
+There, turn right and walk straight all the way to the seaside, then look for the breakwater. 🙂

 For the return journey, look for a bus stop with the same name on the opposite side of where you got off.